YOUR PROFESSION and YOU – FAQs

 The Licensure Code of Professional Conduct for Ohio Educators applies to any individual licensed by the state of Ohio, such as teachers, principals, superintendents and other persons serving schools (e.g., school nurses, coaches, substitute teachers).

-Upon receiving a complaint, the Department makes an evaluation to determine whether the State Board has jurisdiction over the educator and whether an investigation in the alleged violation should be initiated.
+Upon receiving a complaint, the Department makes an evaluation to determine whether an investigation in the alleged violation should be initiated.

 Not in every case.
 The State Board of Education has the authority to suspend, limit, revoke or deny licenses, issue a letter of admonishment, or enter into a consent agreement with an educator.
 If there is a determination that the allegation is false or cannot be proven, no disciplinary action will be imposed.
 Upon a determination that the results of an investigation warrant the State Board to impose a disciplinary action pursuant to Ohio Revised Code §3319.31, the State Board may impose an appropriate penalty within the presumptive ranges as set forth in the disciplinary guidelines of the LCPCOE.
 Also, the State Board may determine that a penalty outside the range of the disciplinary guidelines is more appropriate in an individual case, based upon the aggravating and mitigating factors outlined in Rule 3301-73-21 and Rule 3301-20-01(E) of the Ohio Administrative Code or any other factors the State Board considers relevant.
 Further, the State Board may determine not to impose a disciplinary action based upon a local school district or educational entity appropriately addressing the violation of the LCPCOE at the district or building level.